How to Use Dashboards and Reports

 The Reports:

-• Large advertiser reports: Tables are more suitable for complex or large reports, especially when handling detailed data like advertiser performance.
+• Large advertiser reports: Tables are more suitable for complex or large reports, especially when handling detailed data such as advertiser performance.
 You can break these down into “pages” on the dashboard to keep things manageable.

 For day-to-day investigations or optimisations, reports might not need to be saved, as they often require deep drill-downs.
-Experimenting with different table/graph combinations will help you find the best setup for your needs.
+Experimenting with different table and graph combinations will help you find the best setup for your needs.

-• You can display up to 6 graphs per row, adjust the graph style (lines or bars), and orient the graph as needed.
+You can display up to six graphs per row, adjust the graph style (lines or bars), and orient the graphs as needed.

-• You can also choose to display your events on the graph for better data tracking.
-Dotted line appears where the event was saved.
+You can also choose to display your events on the graph for better data tracking.
+A dotted line appears where the event was recorded.